Putnam, Alabama

-Putnam is an unincorporated community and census-designated place (CDP) in Marengo County, Alabama, United States.
+Putnam is an unincorporated community and census-designated place (CDP) in southwest Marengo County, Alabama, United States.
 As of the 2020 census, its population was 172.

 Geography

-Putnam is located at and has an elevation of 226 ft.
-The community is in the southwest corner of Marengo County, along Alabama State Route 69.
+Putnam is located in the southwest corner of Marengo County, along Alabama State Route 69.
 It is 28 mi southwest of Linden, the county seat, and 24 mi north of Coffeeville.

 According to the U.S. Census Bureau, the Putnam CDP has an area of 9.5 sqmi, all of it recorded as land.
 It is bordered to the north by Horse Creek and to the south by Big Bunny Creek, west-flowing tributaries of the Tombigbee River.

 Demographics

+Putnam was listed as a census designated place in the 2010 U.S. census.

+Putnam CDP, Alabama – Racial and ethnic composition Note: the US Census treats Hispanic/Latino as an ethnic category.
+This table excludes Latinos from the racial categories and assigns them to a separate category.
+Hispanics/Latinos may be of any race.